raybecker/FReD/inst/fred_annotator/www/introduction.md

 ### Step 1: Select references

 You can paste a list of references into the text box, or upload a file with references.
 Currently, only DOIs will be extracted - and then used to search the FORRT Replication Database.
-You can also directly search the database on the "Study Selection" tab and therey add and remove studies from the list.
+You can also directly search the database on the "Study Selection" tab and thereby add and remove studies from the list.
+If you have a list of references without DOIs, Crossref offers a handy <a href="https://apps.crossref.org/SimpleTextQuery" target = "_blank"> online tool to add DOIs</a>.

 ### Step 1a: Decide whether to also check for retractions